What is the Los Angeles Data Resource?

-The Los Angeles Data Resource (LADR) is a joint project of major Los Angeles health care provider organizations aimed at enabling implementation studies as well as patient-oriented research collaborations.
-LADR enables investigators to assess how many patients at each participating institution match criteria for studies they are planning.
 The resulting counts of potentially eligible patients can then be used to foster research partnerships with co-investigators at the most appropriate sites.
 Data on individual patients can only be obtained after further approvals from each institution that chooses to participate in the proposed study.

-Who is participating?
+Who is Participating?

 Current LADR consortium members are:

-* CHLA and CDU counts information pending
+* CHLA and CDU count information pending

 What data is available through this tool?